Radio Propagation Tutorial Includes:

 How does radio path loss affect systems

-The radio signal path loss will determine many elements of the radio communications system in particular the transmitter power, and the antennas, especially their gain, height and general location.
+The radio signal path loss will determine many elements of the radio communications system or wireless communication system in particular the transmitter power, and the antennas, especially their gain, height and general location.
 This is true for whatever frequency is used.

 To be able to plan the system, it is necessary to understand the reasons for radio path loss, and to be able to determine the levels of the signal loss for a given radio path.

 The radio path loss can often be determined mathematically and these calculations are often undertaken when preparing coverage or system design activities.
 These depend on a knowledge of the signal propagation properties.

 Accordingly, radio path loss calculations are used in many radio and wireless survey tools for determining signal strength at various locations.
 These wireless survey tools are being increasingly used to help determine what radio signal strengths will be, before installing the equipment.
 For cellular operators radio coverage surveys are important because the investment in a macrocell base station is high.
 Also, wireless survey tools provide a very valuable service for applications such as installing wireless LAN systems in large offices and other centres because they enable problems to be solved before installation, enabling costs to be considerably reduced.
 Accordingly there is an increasing importance being placed onto wireless survey tools and software.

 The signal path loss is essentially the reduction in power density of an electromagnetic wave or signal as it propagates through the environment in which it is travelling.
 This affects all radio communication, broadcast and wireless communiction systems

 There are many reasons for the radio path loss that may occur: